QBF Merge Resolution is powerful but unnatural: Power of Merge Resolution

 Hence $\LQURes$ and $\LQUplusRes$ are incomparable with $\MRes$. \end{proof}

-\begin{remark} In these proofs, note that the hardness for $\LQUplusRes$ and $\IRM$ was proven using restrictions.
+\begin{rem} In these proofs, note that the hardness for $\LQUplusRes$ and $\IRM$ was proven using restrictions.
 But the same did not apply to $\MRes$ --- a restricted formula being hard for $\MRes$ does not mean that the original formula is also hard.
-This means that $\MRes$ is not closed under restrictions, and is hence unnatural. \end{remark}
+This means that $\MRes$ is not closed under restrictions, and is hence unnatural. \end{rem}

-\begin{remark} Another observation is that the clauses of the $\KBKFlqweak$ formula family are weakenings of the clauses of $\KBKFlq$.
-Since $\KBKFlq$ requires exponential-size $\MRes$ refutations but $\KBKFlqweak$ has polynomial-size $\MRes$ refutations, we conclude that weakening adds power to $\MRes$. \end{remark}
+\begin{rem} Another observation is that the clauses of the $\KBKFlqweak$ formula family are weakenings of the clauses of $\KBKFlq$.
+Since $\KBKFlq$ requires exponential-size $\MRes$ refutations but $\KBKFlqweak$ has polynomial-size $\MRes$ refutations, we conclude that weakening adds power to $\MRes$. \end{rem}